 - Woman with work stress

-Why is working stress associated with the risk of heart attack?
+Why working stress associated with the risk of heart attack?

-There are pathophysiological mechanisms that explain why occupational stress is associated with the risk of heart attack.
+There are pathophysiological mechanisms that explain why occupational stress creates the risk of heart attack.
 The investigations in this regard have revealed various aspects of higher risk.

-First, it has been noted that stressed workers run their lifestyle with other risk factors.
+First, stressed workers run their lifestyle with other risk factors.
 For example, they are smokers to a greater extent, consume alcohol frequently or are excessively sedentary.
 A bad diet also a key reason for the heart attack.

-When there is stress, whatever the origin, the cerebral tonsil increases the production of substances that are behind the formation of atheroma plaques in the arteries.
+The cerebral tonsil increases the production of substances which are behind the formation of atheroma plaques in the arteries.
 In addition, stress instinctively activates the sympathetic nervous system.
 It releases norepinephrine, increasing the heart rate and closing the arteries.

 If the stress causes depression — something that is common — substances in the body such as fibrinogen and tumor necrosis factor increase.
 These substances are inflammatory and add to the other arteriosclerotic processes.

 How to reduce the risk of heart attack associated with working stress?

 It is not easy to develop strategies that can reduce the risk of heart attack infarction.
 There are many factors that exceed the workplace itself, and that depends on the worker’s personality or intrinsic issues such as age.

 For its part, the stressed worker must establish human containment mechanisms that help him.
 Friendship and family ties are important to support, especially for depression.
 The greater the isolation, the greater the spiral of stress.

-Relaxation and stress management techniques are proved very useful.
+Relaxation and stress management techniques are very useful.
 They can be taught by employers or be the initiative of the person suffering from the situation.

-But, above all, what is required is a double commitment: employers and employees.
-Both should work together to reduce the risk of heart attack associated with the stress at the workplace.
+Above all, both should work together to reduce the risk of heart attack associated with the stress at the workplace.
 Each one will establish healthier areas.

 - Orange tree, Diana Lucia Díaz.
 “Work stress and psychosocial risk factors.”
 CES Public Health Magazine 2.1 (2011): 80-84.